solana-labs/solana/docs/src/developing/guides/compressed-nfts.md

 directly into our collection.

 If you have minted traditional NFTs on Solana, this will look fairly similar.
-We are creating a new instruction, giving several several of the account addresses you might expect (e.g. the `payer`, `tokenMetadataProgram`, and various collection addresses), and then some tree specific addresses.
+We are creating a new instruction, giving several of the account addresses you might expect (e.g. the `payer`, `tokenMetadataProgram`, and various collection addresses), and then some tree specific addresses.

 The addresses to pay special attention to are: